mpuig/CarND-Behavioral-Cloning/README.md

 ### The project

 To do the project, I created a python package [model](https://github.com/mpuig/CarND-Behavioral-Cloning/tree/master/model) which wraps all the model functionallities, and allows to use different network architectures easily.
-A jupyther notebook [Data Exploration & Tests](https://github.com/mpuig/CarND-Behavioral-Cloning/blob/master/CarND-Behavioral-Cloning.ipynb) is used to test the package functions,  to visualize the results, and to execute the training processes.
+The jupyther notebook [CarND-Behavioral-Cloning.ipynb](https://github.com/mpuig/CarND-Behavioral-Cloning/blob/master/CarND-Behavioral-Cloning.ipynb) has been used to test the package functions, to visualize the results, and to execute the training processes.
 For example, to train the Nvidia model, it's three lines of code:

 ```
    from model.nvidia import NvidiaModel